Oriflame/conventional-changelog-tools/README.md

 # conventional-changelog-ori

-Beemo's commit message guidelines and changelog structure. _Now with more emojis!_
+Oriflame's commit message guidelines and changelog structure. _Now with more emojis!_

+## Azure devops prefix

+This changelog accounts with azure devops PR message format.
+And will release accordingly to the following documentation.

 ## Commit Message Format